PawseySC/shell-hpc/_episodes/08-Extra.md

 * **Read** access would allow you to open and view a file.
 Users can view contents of a directory and list (ls) contents of directory
 - **Write** access would allow you to modify a file (e.g. edit, rename or delete)
 + **Execute** access would allow 'execute' a file.
-Relevant for files that are scripts etc.  For directorues it also allows you enter directory with 'cd' command
+Relevant for files that are scripts etc.  For directories, it also allows you enter directory with 'cd' command

 > ## How do you change permissions?